step-security/github-actions-goat/CompromisedDependency.md

 ## How does StepSecurity mitigate this threat?
-StepSecurity [`harden-runner`](https://github.com/step-security/harden-runner) analyzes the outbound calls made by the npm dependency and recommends the appropriate policy containing the allowed outbound endpoints.
-Any outbound call not in the list of allowed endpoints is blocked to prevent a potential malicious attack by the compromised dependency.
+StepSecurity [`harden-runner`](https://github.com/step-security/harden-runner) GitHub Action analyzes the outbound calls made as part of a workflow.
+When added to a workflow that does `npm install` , an outbound call should only be expected to the registry endpoint.
+If there is a compromised dependency and it makes outbound calls, you can become aware of it, and identify the compromised dependency before publishing your package or application.

 ## Tutorial
-Learn how to prevent Dependency Confusion Attacks from a GitHub Actions workflow.
+Learn how to identify malicious dependencies by analyzing their behaviour in a GitHub Actions workflow.

 1. Create a fork of the repo.